iamgautamsuthar/flux/README.md

 # Flux - A Minimal Package Manager

 Flux is a lightweight package manager designed to simplify dependency management for JavaScript projects.
-Currently, Flux supports basic installation and uninstallation of packages, with more features coming soon.
+With support for basic package installation, uninstallation, and now listing installed packages, Flux is steadily evolving.
+More features are on the way!

 🚧 **Alpha Version**: Flux is still in its early development phase and not yet ready for production use.
 We welcome contributors to help shape its future!

 ---

-## 🚀 Features
+## � Features

 ### ✅ Implemented

 -   **Install Packages**: Download and add packages to `node_modules`.

     ```sh
     flux install package-name
     ```

 -   **Uninstall Packages**: Remove installed packages from `node_modules`.

     ```sh
     flux uninstall package-name
     ```

+-   **List Installed Packages**: Display all installed dependencies.

+    ```sh
+    flux list
+    ```

 ### 🔜 Upcoming Features

--   **List Installed Packages** (`flux list`): Show all installed dependencies.
 -   **Update Package** (`flux update package-name`): Update specific or all packages.
 -   **Search for Packages** (`flux search package-name`): Find packages from the registry.
 -   **Check for Updates** (`flux outdated`): List packages with newer versions.